pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

 ## New script

 Here is the full script of the boss.
+Call it "BossScript".

 We'll divide the explanations in two parts below: those related to the animations and those related to the boss.